thisch/pydipole/README.md

 ![](https://upload.wikimedia.org/math/7/b/4/7b487096b3b9661fd46a5768a8a36407.png)
 ![](https://upload.wikimedia.org/math/0/5/4/054a31e26998ea459e680f2788fbf692.png)

-The function ``dipole.field.dipole_general`` evaluates the electric and/or magnetic field of a set of oscillating dipoles at specified positions.
+The function ``dipole.field.dipole_general`` evaluates the electric and/or magnetic field of a set of oscillating dipoles at specified observation points.
 If only the far field is of interest, the optimized function ``dipole.field.dipole_e_ff`` can be used.
 In the far field limit the fields are given by

 ![](https://upload.wikimedia.org/math/1/b/a/1ba94136987feca2fdd4067a9a3cd20f.png)